 Let’s start with the extraction.

-1. Extraction: What it is and How it Works
+1. Extraction: What it Is and How it Works

 Your business needs to extract data because it’s typically housed within different programs and apps.
 All your Facebook Ads data is housed on Facebook, for instance, and all your customer data may be stored within Hubspot.

 When you gather data from these separate sources, it’s usually unstructured and disorganized.
 Data is often extracted in large and difficult-to-read XML or JSON formats.
 This data may need to be structured, cleaned, and reformatted for a data warehouse.
-Only then can the information can be analyzed and used by data scientists and business analysts to make decisions.
+Only then can the information be analyzed and used by data scientists and business analysts to make decisions.

 In case that isn’t clear, consider the data “mining” metaphor analysts often use.
 When a mining company extracts a diamond from the ground, it’s rough and dull.
 A diamond cutter then transforms it into a sparkling stone, and a jeweler loads it into a ring, which is when it delivers its full value.